 Netgear Orbi Voice: Excellent performance

 Working in tandem with the RBK50 Orbi router, the Netgear Orbi Voice delivered excellent Wi-Fi coverage and speed in my testing.
-It covered some 6000 ft² (560 m²) of a residential setting (half of that is open space) with strong Wi-Fi signals.
+It covered some 4000 ft² (372 m²) of a residential setting with strong Wi-Fi signals.
 Strong enough to deliver a fast residential Internet connection in full.

 Specifically, I tested the Orbi Voice by placing it some 40 feet (13m) away from the primary router, and it delivered excellent sustained Wi-Fi speeds, as shown in the chart below.

-The Netgear Orbi Voice is an excellent Wi-Fi satellite unit and a good smart-speaker.
+The Netgear Orbi Voice is an excellent Wi-Fi satellite unit and an excellent smart speaker.
 There’s a lot to love about it.
 But as exciting as it is, it’s not for everyone.

 The reason is it only works with an Orbi router.
 Think about it.
 If you already have an Orbi system at home, chances are you don’t need another satellite.
 And for those without one, at $430, the Orbi Voice system is a hefty investment.
 That’s not to mention you will need to throw away your existing router, too.

 That said, it’d be much easier for me to recommend the Netgear Orbi Voice if it were compatible with all existing Wi-Fi routers.
 Netgear told me it had plans to make that happen sometime next year.
 For now, this niche device will drill a big hole in your wallet before you can enjoy it.